 Lake City, Florida, was originally a Seminole settlement named Alpata Telophka, or “Alligator Village,” and that name remained in place after the area was colonized by European-American settlers in the early 1800s.
 The town name was changed in 1859—reportedly when the wife of a local politician, James McNair Baker, refused to hang her lace curtains unless the town changed its name to anything but Alligator.

 In the 1830s, a village was established at the confluence of the Colorado River and Shoal Creek in what is now Texas, and was—for reasons unknown—given the name Waterloo.
-In 1839, after Texas had gained its independence from Mexico, President of the Republic of Texas Mirabeau B. Lamar decreed that the capital should be relocated to Waterloo because of its visually pleasing location and abundant natural resources.
-The land was purchased by the state and the capital was officially relocated—and in the process Waterloo was renamed in honor of the “Founder of Texas,” Stephen F. Austin.
+In 1839, after Texas had gained its independence from Mexico, the president of the Republic of Texas, Mirabeau B. Lamar, decreed that the capital should be relocated to Waterloo because of its visually pleasing location and abundant natural resources.
+The land was purchased by the state and the capital was officially relocated—and in the process Waterloo was renamed in honor of the “founder of Texas,” Stephen F. Austin.